What is Relocation of Children?

 Moving a Child Lowers Legal Burden to Change Custody

-Less commonly known in family law is the fact that if a majority parent files a motion seeking to relocate the children, the court could not only deny moving the children, but could change primary custody from the relocating parent to the other parent – even if the relocating parent changes his/her mind and does not move!
+Less commonly known in family law is the fact that if a majority parent files a motion seeking to relocate the children, the court could not only deny moving the children, but could change primary custody from the relocating parent to the other parent – even if the relocating parent changes his/her mind about moving a child.

 Though the original custody determination is based upon the “best interests of the children,” once a parent has been designated as the primary residential parent, post-divorce it normally requires endangerment to change custody over that parent’s objection.
 C.R.S.
 14-10-129(2).
 This higher standard provides the children with stability, and prevents them bouncing from one house to the other simply because the other parent may later become slightly better than the custodial parent, at some moment in time.

 However, when the majority parent is seeking to move the children away from Colorado, C.R.S.
 14-10-129(2)(c) relaxes the endangerment standard, and allows the court to change custody based upon the best interests standard.
 This is a trap for the unwary in relocation of children cases – moving the children, or even trying to move, could open up the Pandora’s box of child custody.

 Relocation of Children When Parents Live In Different Places